technoboy10/interview-problem-kerbal-csv/README.md

 	* The first line is a header; it contains the names of the fields/columns.
 The rest of the lines are data.
 2. Required - Print the data as JSON; an array of objects.
-	* Code should be easy to run from the command line.
+	* Your project should be easy to run from the command line.
+	You must provide us with instructions about how we should run your code.
+You can assume we'll be on a 'unix-y' system (we have access to Windows machines, but our personal work computers are generally OSX or Linux).
 You've got a little flexibility here depending on your language and build system of choice, but here are some rough
 	guidelines: